nehapothina/2016-election-results/2016-election-results.md

 pres_county_data_1 <-subset(pres_county_data, select = c(fips_code,REGION, DIVISION,STATE,COUNTY,STNAME,CTYNAME,POPESTIMATE2016,total_2016,dem_2016,gop_2016,oth_2016))
 ```

+I have tidied the data.
+Merged these datasets, retained only more
+interesting variables, compute additional variables I found interesting.
 First, I read the two datasets.
 In order to merge the two datasets, I
 had to first compute the fips code for the county\_data dataframe.
 To
 compute it, in the same format as given in the other dataset, I